MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/using-logic-flows.md

 With the "Enable Power Automate Pane " feature, you can add flows to your canvas app from the left-pane inside Studio.

 > [!NOTE]
-> This feature can be enabled on a per-app basis.
+> This feature must be enabled on a per-app basis.

 To enable the preview feature: